segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/upollo/index.md

 Upollo uses server-side `identify` calls to send information about users.
 The table below describes the fields.
 Upollo uses a stream Source component to send Segment event data.
 It uses a server-side `identify` method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

-The default behavior is for Upollo to pass the userId associated with the email recipient as the userId.
-There are cases in which Upollo does not have an associated userId, in which case the email address will be passed in as the anonymousId.
+The default behavior is for Upollo to pass the `userId` associated with the email recipient as the `userId`.
+There are cases in which Upollo does not have an associated userId, in which case the email address is passed in as the `anonymousId`.

 ## Event properties

-The table below list the properties included in the events.
+The table below lists the properties included in the events.
 Learn more about different properties in the Upollo [documentation](https://upollo.ai/docs/reference?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”}

 | Property Name                           | Description                                               |
 | --------------------------------------- | --------------------------------------------------------- |